 St Just Desvern and Esplugues de Llobregat

-Located to the northwest of the city, St Just Desvern and Esplugues de Llobregat are inner suburbs that adjoin Barcelona at Les Corts and Sarriá-Sant Gervasi.
-They are spacious areas with plenty of green spaces, tennis clubs, and even horse riding facilities.
-Both are popular with expatriates and convenient for the American School of Barcelona.
+Located in northwest Barcelona, St Just Desvern and Esplugues de Llobregat are spacious inner suburbs that provide plenty of green space, tennis clubs, and even horse-riding facilities.
+Both areas are popular with expatriates and convenient for the American School of Barcelona.

-A car is essential here: there are no metros or trains, and buses to the centre of Barcelona take over an hour.
+A car is essential here as there are no metros or trains, and buses to the city centre take over an hour.
 However, traffic congestion can be a real problem when driving to work.
 These suburbs are completely self-sufficient, with plenty of supermarkets and small, traditional shops.

 Castelldefels and Gava

-Sant Cugat del Vallès is located 12km north of Barcelona.
-It’s situated behind Mount Tibidabo and the Collsera Natural Reservation and linked to the city by a tunnel.
-Frequent trains also connect it to the centre of Barcelona in just over 20 minutes.
-Sant Cugat del Vallès is popular with American and French expatriates.
+Sant Cugat del Valles is situated behind Mount Tibidabo and the Collsera Natural Reserve, seven miles (12km) north of Barcelona.
+Frequent trains connect it to the centre of Barcelona in around 20 minutes.
+The area is popular with American and French expatriates.

-Sant Cugat has its own cinemas, shops, concert hall, golf course and sports clubs.
-There is also a 20km long cycle route leading into the Collsera Parc.
-Its detached houses, with gardens, and occasionally swimming pools, are ideal for families with children.
+It has its own cinemas, shops, concert hall, golf course and sports clubs.
+It has detached houses with gardens and occasionally swimming pools, and is ideal for expat families.
 The Benjamin Franklin International School runs a bus service for pupils in the area.